 Things You Should Do When Your Car Breaks Down

-In this blog, we’ll look at some of the things you should do when you run into car trouble while traveling, and how a Shenandoah roadside repair and towing company can help.
+My car broke down, now what?
+Let’s look at some of the things you should do and how a Shenandoah roadside repair and towing company can help.

 - When something goes wrong, switch on your hazard lights — also known as “four way blinkers” — to alert other motorists that something is wrong.
 Keep these lights flashing until a two truck arrives.